windowshopr/Weighted-Scoring-System-Repo/README.md

 The **quantiles** are used to determine how many weighted "points" are given to each column, based on the current row's value compared to all the other values in the same column.

-Example: Let's assume that every column in the provided dataset are equally important when compared to one another.
+**Example**: Let's assume that every column in the provided dataset are equally important when compared to one another.
 Our "score_cols_with_weights" dictionary would look like this:

 `score_cols_with_weights = {"P:L Ratio": 1,

                            "Profit Factor": 1,

                            "Win Rate %": 1,

                            "Max Drawdown %": 1,

                            "Est. Avg Drawdown %": 1,

                            "Num of Trades": 1,

                            "Average Trade %": 1,

                            "Best Trade %": 1,

                            "Worst Trade %": 1,

                            "Final Comp Equity": 1,

 }`

 These are all the columns (apart from the "Strategy" column as it is non-numeric) that we want to consider in the final combined score.
 Notice the 1's used for every column.
 If we felt like, for example, the "Profit Factor" and "Max Drawdown %" were more "important" than all of the others, we could assign a weight of 2 or more to those columns, making sure those are weighted higher.
 But to keep it simple, let's assume they're all equally important.